-During this season's playoffs, the feud between NBA Commissioner David Stern and Dallas Mavs Owner Mark Cuban has escalated to the point of influencing game outcomes.
+During this season's playoffs, the feud between NBA Commissioner David Stern and Dallas Mavs Owner Mark Cuban has escalated to influencing game outcomes.
 The league suspended the Mavs' Jason Terry for Game 6 of the series with San Antonio and Jerry Stackhouse for last night's Game 5 with Miami.

 This is one time Mark Cuban will be absolutely correct in screaming bloody murder about an officiating decision concerning his team.
 After all, the veteran referees, including the highly respected Dick Bavetta, who called Thursday's game and couldn't help but miss Stackhouse leveling Shaq on a two-on-one fast break, tagged Stackhouse with a flagrant foul but did not feel compelled to toss him from the floor.
 Shaq, 7-1 and threehundredsomething pounds, dismissed the collision after the game, comparing it to being tackled by his daughters.